 Ergonomic design is a prime consideration.
-Each staffing point must adhere to appropriate ADA, California Building Code and ergonomic design standards.
+Each staffing point must adhere to appropriate ADA and ergonomic design standards.
 Actual dimensions and specifications for the desk must be determined after detailed discussion with Library staff during the design phase of the project.

 21. Shelving.
 Shelving to house the collections, unless otherwise stated, will be steel book stack adjustable shelving, each shelf 36" in length, mounted on vertical uprights braced in accordance with current seismic resistance standards for libraries in California.
-Shelving should be consistent with shelving stock used throughout the County Library for flexibility.